Fiat CEO: plans to buy Chrysler shares, wrangling to continue

 Fiat earlier rebutted a report that it was set to raise money to finance its purchase of a further stake in Chrysler, saying it had no need for extra funds.

-Its comment came after an unsourced report in Il Messaggero said Fiat was sounding out UniCredit (CRDI.MI), Morgan Stanley (MS.N), Bank of America (BAC.N) and Goldman Sachs (GS.N) about the possibility of raising between 1 and 2 billion euros.
+Its comment came after an unsourced report in Il Messaggero said Fiat was sounding out UniCredit, Morgan Stanley , Bank of America and Goldman Sachs about the possibility of raising between 1 and 2 billion euros ($1.3-$2.6 billion).